TheJoseph-Dev/TheJoseph-Dev/README.md

 ### :infinity: "Mathematics is the language with which God has written the universe" - Galileu Galilei

-- Passionate about Computer Graphics and Computer Science in general
+- Passionate about Computer Science in general

 <br>